Lost on how to get your online directory business out of the depths of page 13 in search results?

 grubhub

-Grubhub is a modern Restaurant Directory with menu items marketplace
+Grubhub is a modern Restaurant Directory with a menu items marketplace

 A restaurant listing website lists restaurants in an area (it can be as small as one street or as big as the entire globe), along with basic information about them.

-The most modern and profitable directories allow you to order from its restaurants’ menus for delivery or pickup.
+The most modern and profitable directories allow you to order from their restaurants’ menus for delivery or pickup.
 I’m talking about sites like Deliveroo, Uber Eats, and Grubhub.

 If you’re going to eat at a new place, you can use a restaurant listing website to research the restaurant and decide if it’s the right place.